portworx/px-docs/cloud/aws/asg.md

 ## Corelating EBS volumes with Portworx nodes

+Portworx when running in ASG mode provides a set of CLI commands to display the information about all EBS volumes and their attachment information.

 {% include asg/cli.md list="# /opt/pwx/bin/pxctl clouddrive list" inspect="# /opt/pwx/bin/pxctl clouddrive inspect --nodeid ip-172-20-53-168.ec2.internal" %}

 ## Note